 Gardening Projects with Capital Growth

 1. As London’s largest food growing network, you work with over 2,000 gardens across the city.
 Where are most of your gardens concentrated?

-Research has proved what many gardeners have known for generations – that gardening is good for your health!
+Research has proven what many gardeners have known for generations – that gardening is good for your health.

-Potting or planting seeds is a great gentle exercise for all age groups.
-While gardening and working out in
+Potting or planting seeds is a lovely gentle exercise for all age groups.
+While gardening and working out in your

 The hedgehog is one of the most familiar of Britain’s wild animals.
 Known as ‘the gardener’s friend’ for their love of feasting on those pesky worms and slugs, hedgehogs can be spotted roaming our gardens at night but sadly the number of them in the UK is rapidly decreasing.
 So what’s happening to the hedgehog population?